Polychlorinated biphenyl: Lawsuits related to health effects

 In May 2016, a Missouri state jury ordered Monsanto to pay $46.5 million to three plaintiffs whose exposure to PCB caused non-Hodgkin lymphoma.

 In December 2016, the state of Washington filed suit in King County.
 The state sought damages and clean up costs related to PCBs.
 In March 2018 Ohio Attorney General Mike DeWine also filed a lawsuit against Monsanto over health issues posed by PCBs.

 On November 21, 2019, a federal judge denied a bid by Monsanto to dismiss a lawsuit filed by LA County calling the company to clean up cancer-causing PCBs from Los Angeles County waterways and storm sewer pipelines.
 The lawsuit calls for Monsanto to pay for cleanup of PCBs from dozens of waterways, including the LA River, San Gabriel River and the Dominguez Watershed.

 In June 2020, Bayer agreed to pay $650 million to settle local lawsuits related to Monsanto's pollution of public waters in various areas of the United States with PCBs.

+In that same month of June 2020, Attorney General Bob Ferguson announced Monsanto will pay 95 million dollar settlement after the 3 year litigation.
+This litigation began related to the costs of water contamination.
+PCB contamination is found in 13 bodies of water, where fish advisory warnings have been given from the PCBs that have accumulated in the tissues.
+Some of the consequences, include affecting other aspects of the ecosystem, such as contamination on bays, soil and other related species like birds and other animal life.

+In 2023, over 90 Vermont school districts joined a lawsuit against Monsanto alleging that PCBs created by the company were used in the construction of their schools.
+The Vermont Attorney General's office also filed its own lawsuit against Monsanto related to the use of its PCBs.

+A settlement between Monsanto and students, parents and staff of Monroe school occurred in August 2025.
+The legal campaign started in 2018, where the plaintiffs alleged Monsanto knew about the toxicity of PCBs that were used in the school infrastructure.
+Not only did the school not remove the banned material to ensure safety of students, but Monsanto themselves knew of the health implications of PCBs before they were banned.

+Further controversy occurred because evidence obtained by the Washington state who is in an ongoing legal battle with Monsanto shows that they knew of the risks of PCBs before the 1979 ban, based on over 20,000 internal documents.

+In October 2025, NC state university filed a lawsuit against Monsanto over PCBs used in construction of Poe Hall on campus in 1971.
+The National Institute for Occupational Safety and Health is currently evaluating the health hazards.